Exact Answer: At least after 6 months

 And simply to be safe, for the best medical and aesthetic result of a healing tattoo, people are recommended to stick with the year, which is a good rule of thumb as most of the Accutane ought to be gone from the body and skin can have a while to strengthen back up.

-Patients usually hold over necessary surgical procedures till medication is out of their system.
+Patients hold over necessary surgical procedures till medication is out of their system.
 Even after, post six months of Accutane, make sure to approach a reputable tattoo studio wherever needles and inks are handled safely.

 Also, several renowned tattoo artists will advise as well and may not even offer to work on you by knowing that you are on the medication or just completed the course.